ctsit/mobile_api_request_to_survey/README.md

 - Still in **Control Center > External Modules** configure the module with a URL and an optional descriptive text.
 Lastly, activate this module for all projects.

 ## How to use
-The module requires a URL as part of its setting.
+This module requires a URL to be provided as part of the system settings.
 In addition, you may provide an optional descriptive text that allows html formatting.
 Such text will appear on the **REDCap Mobile App** page before the title **What is the REDCap Mobile App?**.

 For example, a configuration may look like